Other common names: Hourglass Spider; Shoe-Button Spider

 Behavior / temperament:

 Black Widows are strictly display pets only.
 They are semi-aggressive and nervous but usually try to flee before taking extreme measures in defense.
-However, they have a very potent venom and will cause convulsions, tremors, horrible pains in the abdomen and back, and other reactions.
-These reactions vary depending on the age and health of the person who was bit.
-This spider should only be kept by mature, responsible, non-beginner keepers.
+However, they have a very potent venom and can cause many reactions in humans depending on the age and health of the person who was bit.
+This spider should only be kept by mature, responsible, non-beginner keepers and should not be handled.

 Adults can live in a 2-5 gallon tank.
 Immature and baby Widows may live in small plastic containers with holes in the center stuffed with cotton to provide ventilation.
 Air holes will be too large, and they will escape.
 Whatever tank is being used for an adult, make sure it’s in a location where it will not fall and always make sure there is a non-escape lid.
 They like living up high, so height is better than floor space.

-Temperatures should be pretty high, ranging between 75-90F.
-Humidity should remain low around 55-65%.
+Temperatures should be in a range of 70-80F with humidity levels around 55-65%.
+Misting the tank once a week will help hydrate the spider.
 Substrate is not important, but could be potting soil, peat, or vermiculite 1-2 inches deep.
 Tank décor is important and should consist of branches, vines, sticks, and tall live or fake plants.
 This will provide good spaces for the Widow to start a web.
-Mist the tank occasionally, but not so much that it makes humidity levels soar.
+All items inside the tank should be secure so they do not fall over and injure the spider.